High school softball: Falcons win 2-0 at East; Raiders get second victory - Salisbury Post

 Caylie Keller also had a double for West.

 East’s Haley Strange struck out 13 Falcons.
-East (4-1, 3-1) got one hit each from five players.
+East (4-1, 3-1) got one hit each from Mac Misenheimer, Myah Sifford, Strange, Liberty Schroeder and Tiffin Jacobs.

 West had lost to East 2-0 in a season opener.
 Now West, East and Carson all have one league loss.